kalamuna/kameleonci/README.md

 2. Configure the required repository variables and secrets in your GitHub repository:
    - Go to your repository's Settings → Secrets and variables → Actions
    - Add the required variables and secrets listed below
-3. Push your code and let Kameleon handle the deployment!
+3. Push your code and let KameleonCI handle the deployment!

 ## Configuration